himanshunagapure/llm_query_system/README.md

 2. Open your browser and navigate to `http://localhost:8501`

 3. The app workflow:
-   - **Upload data**: Use the CSV uploader to add data to your MongoDB collection
+   - **Upload data**: Use the CSV uploader to add data to your MongoDB collection or use sample csv file for testing.
    - **Choose columns**: Select which fields should be available for querying
-   - **Ask questions**: Enter natural language questions about your data
+   - **Ask questions**: Enter natural language questions about your data.
+For Ex.
+What are the products with a price greater than $50?
    - **View results**: See the generated MongoDB query and the matching data
    - **Export results**: Download query results as CSV files

 ## Example Queries

 - "Show me all products priced over $100"
-- "Find Samsung phones released after 2020"
+- "Find all products with a rating below 4.5 that have more than 200 reviews and are offered by the brand 'Nike' or 'Sony'"
 - "List customers from New York with more than 5 orders"
-- "Show items with low inventory (less than 10)"
+- "Which products in the Electronics category have a rating of 4.5 or higher and are in stock?"

 ## How It Works